Click any of the questions below to jump down to their answers, or drop me a line.

 Kathryn’s coaching protocols work because:

-- Her methods are based on the latest brain research, as well as experience with hundreds of clients.
+- Her methods are based on brain science and experience with hundreds of clients.

 - The exquisite synergy Kathryn creates with her clients creates momentum and enthusiasm.